 - Zinus (short queen)

 - Resort Sleep (short queen)

-Equipped with this Big Guide, RVers should be able to find the ideal sleeping configuration and comfort level for your next RV journey.
+Equipped with this guide to RV beds and mattresses, RVers should be able to find the ideal sleeping configuration and comfort level for your next RV journey.
 And remember: there’s nothing like stepping in from viewing a sky full of stars to help a person get a great night of sleep.